tensorflow/models/research/object_detection/g3doc/running_pets.md

 convergence.
 To save money, we recommend killing your jobs once you've seen that they've converged.

-## Exporting the Tensorflow Graph
+## Exporting the TensorFlow Graph

-After your model has been trained, you should export it to a Tensorflow graph proto.
+After your model has been trained, you should export it to a TensorFlow graph proto.
 First, you need to identify a candidate checkpoint to export.
 You can search your bucket using the [Google Cloud Storage Browser](https://console.cloud.google.com/storage/browser).
 The file should be